On United Nations' 75th anniversary, PM Narendra Modi to virtually address ECOSOC on July 17

-New Delhi [India], July 15 (ANI): Prime Minister Narendra Modi will virtually deliver a keynote address at the valedictory session of High-Level Segment of UN ECOSOC (United Nations Economic and Social Council) on July 17 in New York, on the eve of 75th anniversary of the United Nations.
+New Delhi [India], July 16 (ANI): Prime Minister Narendra Modi will deliver a keynote address virtually at this year's High-Level Segment of United Nations Economic & Social Council (UN ECOSOC) session on 17th July at United Nations in New York, on the eve of 75th anniversary of the United Nations.

-This comes as an important development as it will be Prime Minister's first speech at the UN after India's election to the Security Council.

 The Prime Minister will be joined by his Norwegian counterpart Erna Solberg as well as UN Secretary-General Antonio Guterres.